+Less Than

+Significant

+Potentially With Mitiga- Less Than

+Significant tion Significant No
-Less Than Significant Issues Potentially Significant Impact With Mitiga- tion Incorporated Significant No Impact Hazards And Hazardous Materials Would the project: a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? - X b) Create a significant hazard to the public or the Environment through reasonably foreseeable upse and accident conditions involving the release of hazardous materials into the environment?
-X c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school?
-X d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? l X e) For a project located within an airport land use Plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport would the project result in a safety hazard for people , X residing or working in the project area?

-f) For a project within the vicinity of a private airstrip would the project result in a safety hazard for people residing or working in the project area?
+Issues Impact Incorporated Impact Impact

+Hazards And Hazardous Materials

+We ould the project: a) Create a significant hazard to the public or the X environment through the routine transport, use, or disposal of hazardous materials? b) Create a significant hazard to the public or the Х Environment through reasonably foreseeable upset and accident conditions involving the release of haz- ardous materials into the environment? c) Emit hazardous emissions or handle hazardous or Х acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? d) Be located on a site which is included on a list of Х hazardous materials sites compiled pursuant to Gov- ernment Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the envi- ronment? e) For a project located within an airport land use X Plan or, where such a plan has not been adopted, with- in two miles of a public airport or public use airport, would the project result in a safety hazard for people would the project result in a safety hazard for people residing or working in the project area?
-g) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan?

-h) Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands?
+f) For a project within the vicinity of a private airstrip would the project result in a safety hazard for people residing or working in the project area? g) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? h) Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands?